 Sales tax touches so many aspects of a business.
-Within your company, don’t shy away from acting as an internal sales tax consultant.
+Within your company, do not shy away from acting as an internal sales tax consultant.
 Help your colleagues and bosses understand the many ways a sales tax pro can help shape more efficient company processes and be an asset to special projects.

-Put on your extrovert hat and join groups where you can meet other sales tax pros – or start your own!
+Put on your extrovert hat and attend meetups or join groups where you can meet other sales tax pros – or start your own!
 Find people with the same passion and enthusiasm for the same sales tax topics.
 The support and collaboration among external allies will be beneficial for years to come.

 Don’t forget to fill out this survey to let us know if you’ll be attending any of the upcoming conferences!